 Another important feature of zero-hour contracts is the concept of breaks in employment.
 Some zero-hour contracts stipulate that they’re only active when your company needs the worker.
 If so, a break occurs when the company provides no work for a full week – running from Sunday to Saturday.

 During one of these contract breaks, you are required to pay the worker for any untaken annual leave that they’ve accrued.
+Employers must pay zero-hours contract workers for any accrued but unused holiday leave upon termination of their employment.
 In event of the employment being broken, the worker is not required to notify the employer or provide a period of notice.

 Would you like an easier way of calculating annual leave for your zero-hour workers?
 ScheduleLeave automatically tracks how much annual leave they accrue, and automatically updates their allowance whenever they take a day off.
 Sign up for your free trial to find out just how much time ScheduleLeave will save your company.